mehulagg/gitlab/doc/administration/geo/disaster_recovery/runbooks/planned_failover_runbook_2.md

 perform changes on a **secondary** with only a single machine.
 Instead, you must do this manually.

-1. SSH in to the database node in the **secondary** and trigger PostgreSQL to promote to read-write:
+1. SSH in to the PostgreSQL node in the **secondary** and trigger PostgreSQL to promote to read-write:

    ```shell